Porges/ways-to-play/src/articles/cards/china/index.md

 card-playing and many different varieties.

 The pan-Chinese word for playing cards, <span lang="zh">牌</span> (Standard
-Chinese: {%pronounce lang="zh-Latn" word="pái" pronouncer="LofZRules"
+Chinese: {%pronounce lang="zh-Latn-pinyin" word="pái" pronouncer="LofZRules"
 file="pronunciation_zh_牌.mp3" %}), does not distinguish between different forms of card-like games and equally applies to paper or cardboard cards, bamboo sticks, or bone, ivory, or plastic Mahjong tiles.
 In many adjacent countries the